 The Group is currently evaluating the potential impact of the newly issued, revised, and amended standards or interpretations on its financial position and performance.
 The relevant effects will be disclosed upon completion of the assessment.

 (IV) Summary of Significant Accounting Policies

 1. Compliance Statement

-The consolidated financial statements of the Group for the periods from January 1 to June 30, 2024, and 2023 have been prepared in accordance with the Regulations Governing the
+The consolidated financial statements of the Group for the periods from January 1 to

 (All amounts are in thousands of New Taiwan dollars, unless otherwise stated)